 Each county's crop and livestock value losses were then calculated as the product of the crop and livestock production value density per county and the associated crop and livestock areas exposed to flooding from the existing conditions floodplain.
-Table 2.8 shows the value of crop and livestock (production) areas in dollars and square miles of exposed areas to the existing floodplain quilt in the Trinity Region.
+Table 2.8 shows the value of crop and livestock (production) areas in dollars and potential agricultural losses to the existing floodplain quilt in the Trinity Region.
 Denton, Ellis, Hill, Houston, Kaufman, Leon, Limestone, Navarro, and Van Zandt counties have high agricultural exposure values.
-Hardin County had no agricultural exposure in the Trinity Region; however, (less than one percent of the land area is in the Trinity Region.
-Even though Madison County showed a large agriculture area exposure to the existing conditions mapping (a little more than Anderson County), there was no data available from the 2017 USDA crop and livestock production summaries.
+Even though Madison County showed large agriculture areas (a little more than Anderson County) per Figure 2.19.
+There was no data available from the 2017 USDA crop and livestock production summaries.
 Figure 2.20 shows the exposed agricultural areas in square miles.